XRPLF/xrpl-dev-portal/content/concept-signatures.md

 1. This key hashes to an address that's authorized by the transaction's sender.

-    The default is that only "the address of an account" is authorized to send all transactions for that account.
+    The default is that only the address of an account is authorized to send all transactions for that account.
 That address is [derived from](concept-accounts.html#address-encoding) the public key from the master key pair that was generated during address creation.
 Regular keys add a different address (derived from a different key pair) that's authorized to send most transactions.
-And of course, you can also disable the [master key](concept-keys.html) or add a [multi-signing list](reference-transaction-format.html#multi-signing).
+And of course, you can also disable the [master key](concept-keys.html) or add a [multi-signing list](reference-transaction-format.html#multi-signing). ***TODO: address from Ryan: "And of course" - Nit: this seems a little informal.
+Maybe just drop it and go into the next sentence?
+JHA take a closer look at what this sentence is trying to say.***

 2. This key matches the signature on the transaction.